rostools/github-intro/README.md

 Git and GitHub.

-This repository mainly contains the workshop material that both the learner and instructors use during the workshop.
+This repository mainly contains the workshop material that both the learner and teachers use during the workshop.
 It also includes files that support building the website as well as configurations and documents for contributors.